Chances are, your home is one of the millions of dwellings in the United States that is under-insulated.

 Our work at Lehigh Valley Insulation is superior because our employees are paid hourly instead of by piece work.
 Many insulation installers are paid for speed, not accuracy.
 All the emphasis is on quantity and not quality.
 This can result in a high turnover of employees, which leads to inexperienced installers on the job.
 The insulation installers at Lehigh Valley Insulation are experienced installers, who are detail oriented.

-Should you make the decision to have a better insulated home, whether it’s new construction or an older home, call Lehigh Valley Insulation to discuss your needs.
+Should you make the decision to have a better insulated home, whether it’s new construction or an older home, call Lehigh Valley Insulation to discuss your insulation service needs.

 It is possible to insulate almost any home, and a home’s sidewalls are no exception.